Bae-ChangHyun/llm-structured-output-benchmarks/README.md

   2. Precision: The micro average of the precision of the framework on the data.
   3. Recall: The micro average of the recall of the framework on the data.
   4. F1 Score: The micro average of the F1 score of the framework on the data.
-- **Experiment Details**: Run each row through the framework `n_runs` number of times and log the percent of successful runs for each row.
+- **Experiment Details**: Run each row through the framework `max_tries` number of times and log the percent of successful runs for each row.

 ## 📊 Adding new data